awsdocs/aws-transfer-user-guide/doc_source/edit-server-config.md

 1. Delete one or more of the host keys of the same type that you had added previously\.
 This procedure is described in [Delete a server host key](#server-host-key-delete)\.

 1. Make sure that the earliest remaining key of the same type is the one that you want to make active\.

+### Additional server host key information<a name="server-host-key-other"></a>

+You can select a host key to display details for that key\.

+![\[The hostkey details console screen.\]](http://docs.aws.amazon.com/transfer/latest/userguide/images/server-host-keys-details.png)

+You can delete a host key, or edit its description from the **Actions** menu on the Server details screen\.
+Select the host key, then choose the appropriate action from the menu\.

+![\[The server hostkey Actions menu.\]](http://docs.aws.amazon.com/transfer/latest/userguide/images/server-host-keys-actions.png)

 ## Change the managed workflow for your server<a name="configuring-servers-change-workflow"></a>